Joining bits and pieces of reionization history: Introduction

-The recent determination of the optical depth from Planck by assuming a nearly instantaneous transition for the ionization fraction~\cite{Planck2015:param,Planck2015:like,Planck2016:reion,Planck2016:HFIsys,Lattanzi2016,Planck2018:param} has revealed a preference for lower values ($\tau_{\rm Planck~2015}=0.063\pm0.014$) compared to WMAP releases owing to the understanding of the Galactic dust contamination to microwave polarization at large angular scales.
+Recent determinations of $\tau$ from Planck assuming a nearly instantaneous transition for the ionization fraction~\cite{Planck2018:param,Planck2018:like,Planck2016:reion,Planck2016:HFIsys,Lattanzi2016} have revealed preferences for lower values compared to WMAP, owing to the understanding of the Galactic dust contamination to microwave polarization at large angular scales.
 Recent works demonstrate that star forming galaxies detected till $z\simeq10$ as a source of reionization offer a consistent scenario with this optical depth~\cite{Ishigaki2018}.
-Observation of star forming galaxies at high redshifts ($z\sim6-10$), mainly with recent six cluster observations (Abell 2744, MACSJ0416, MACSJ0717, MACSJ1149, AbellS1063, Abell370) by Hubble Frontier Fields program~\cite{Coe2015,Lotz2017,Livermore2017} upto a limiting AB magnitude of 29, provides shape of UV luminosity densities that determine the ionizing photon emission history.
-On the other hand, Lyman-$\alpha$ observations such as the Gunn-Peterson optical depth~\cite{Fan2006:annurev,Fan2006}, damping wings in quasar spectra~\cite{Schroeder2013}, Lyman-$\alpha$ emission in galaxies~\cite{Schenker2014,Ono2012,Caruana2013,Pentericci2014,Sobacchi2015,Tilvi2014}, ionized near zone around high redshift quasars~\cite{Mortlock2011,Bolton2011} provide measurement of remaining neutral hydrogen in the inter-galactic medium (IGM) between redshift $5-8$.
-Redshift overlap of HFF and Lyman-$\alpha$ observation and available CMB temperature and polarization power spectrum from Planck calls for a joint analysis in a model independent framework.
-Since physics describing cosmic reionization is partially degenerate with cosmological parameters~\cite{HPFS18}, it is important to perform this analysis by allowing the underlying cosmological model to vary as well (see~\cite{Robertson2010:Nature,Mitra2011,Mitra2015,Bouwens2015,Robertson2015,Ishigaki2015,Price2016,Gorce2017,Ishigaki2018,Mitra2018} for previous works in which all but the reionization parameters are kept fixed).
+Observation of galaxies at high redshifts ($z\sim6-10$), mainly with recent six cluster observations (Abell 2744, MACSJ0416, MACSJ0717, MACSJ1149, AbellS1063, Abell370) by Hubble Frontier Fields program~\cite{Coe2015,Lotz2017,Livermore2017} upto a limiting AB magnitude of 29, provides shape of UV luminosity densities that determine the ionizing photon emission history.
+On the other hand, Gunn-Peterson optical depth~\cite{Fan2006:annurev,Fan2006}; ionized near-zone around high redshift quasars~\cite{Mortlock2011,Bolton2011}; dark gaps in quasar spectra~\cite{McGreer:2014qwa}; damping wings of Gamma-Ray Burst 050904~\cite{Totani:2005ng,McQuinn:2007gm} and quasars~\cite{Schroeder2013,Greig:2016vpu,Davies:2018pdw}; Lyman-$\alpha$ emitters~\cite{McQuinn:2007dy,Ouchi2010}, Lyman-$\alpha$ emission from galaxies~\cite{Ono2012,Caruana2013,Schenker2014,Tilvi2014,Pentericci2014,Sobacchi2015,Mason:2017eqr,Mason:2019ixe} provide measurement of remaining neutral hydrogen in the inter-galactic medium (IGM) between redshift $5-8$.
+Redshift overlap of HFF and Lyman-$\alpha$ observations with the reionization as measured by Planck calls for a joint analysis in a model independent framework.
+Since physics describing cosmic reionization is partially degenerate with cosmological parameters~\cite{Zaldarriaga:1997ch,HPFS18}, it is important to perform this analysis by allowing the underlying cosmological model to vary as well (see~\cite{Robertson2010:Nature,Mitra2011,Mitra2015,Bouwens2015,Robertson2015,Ishigaki2015,Price2016,Gorce2017,Ishigaki2018,Mitra2018} for previous works in which all but the reionization parameters are kept fixed).